 Is there an alternative to rubber bands for braces?

-Forsus spring is a great alternative to rubber bands for braces when patients aren’t comfortable to wear the elastics.
+Forsus spring is a great alternative to rubber bands for braces when patients aren’t comfortable wearing the elastics.
 They follow the same principle to correct an overbite by the backward movement of lower teeth and forward movement of upper teeth

 Know more about forsus spring appliance.